danvk/aoc2021/README.md

 ## Advent of Code

+### Day 24

+Valid plates seem quite rare!
+I generated a million random ones and didn't find a single valid plate.
+I'm guessing this has to be calculating some mathematical property, but primality would produce too many valid plates.

 ### Day 23

 Another challenging one.
 I'm glad I went overboard and wrote a very generic Dijkstra for day 15, it came in handy today.
 I wish I hadn't had a tricky bug in it, though!